All-Purpose Bare Bones Broth (Recipe)

 • Broth typically lasts several weeks, but for longer storage you can freeze it.
 After cooling the broth, pour into plastic zip top bags or other freezer containers and freeze.

 *A 3-hour cook time results in a liquid product like commercial canned broth.
-If you’ve heard about the benefits of bone broth and want to make a thickly gelled final product, keep the simmer going for up to 8 hours.
+If you’ve heard about the benefits of bone broth and want to make a thickly gelled final product, keep the simmer going for at least 8 hours.
+Click here for a deeper dive on bone broth.

 Buy Pork Broth Bones Now